-Michel Nykjaer is a Danish racing driver who was a champion several times in national and European touring car competitions.
-He currently competes in Danish Supertourisme series.
+Michel Nykjaer is a Danish former racing driver who was a champion several times in national and European touring car competitions.

 He was a champion once in the Danish Group N Championship (Yokohama Cup 2000, 2002), two times in the Danish Touring Car Championship (2007, 2009) and two times in the European Touring Car Cup (2007, 2008).
-The most recent championship title came in 2016 when he won the Danish Supertourisme Turbo series.
+The most recent championship titles came in 2016 and 2017 when he won the Danish Supertourisme Turbo series.

 In the World Touring Car Championship, Nykjaer recorded 68 starts between 2009 and 2013, scoring three WTCC victories and seven podiums.